greenelab/generic-expression-patterns/README.md

 The reusable notebooks for training neural networks and for the use of pre-trained generative models for the analysis of differential expression experiments may be broadly useful for the prioritization of specific findings in complex datasets.

 **Citation:**
-For more details about the analysis, see our paper published in GigaScience.
+For more details about the analysis, see our preprint on bioRxiv.
 The paper should be cited as:
 <!--- >> Alexandra J Lee, Dallas L Mould, Jake Crawford, Dongbo Hu, Rani K Powers, Georgia Doing, James C Costello, Deborah A Hogan, Casey S Greene, Generative neural networks separate common and specific transcriptional responses, ..., https://doi.org/10.1093/gigascience/giaa117 --->

 ## SOPHIE